OlleMattsson/yijing/static/iching-lite.md

 will make their   position as secure as a mountain is in its tranquillity.

-THE LINES

-Six at the beginning means:

-The leg of the bed is split.
-Those who persevere are destroyed.
-Misfortune.

-Inferior people are on the rise and stealthily begin their destructive burrowing from below in order to undermine the place where the superior man  rests.
-Those followers of the ruler who remain loyal are destroyed by  slander  and intrigue.
-The situation bodes disaster, yet there is nothing to do but  wait.

-Six in the second place means:

-The bed is split at the edge.
-Those who persevere are destroyed.
-Misfortune.

-The power of the inferior people is growing.
-The danger draws close to one's person; already there are clear indication, and rest is disturbed.
-Moreover, in this dangerous situation one is as yet without help or friendly advances from above or below.
-Extreme caution is necessary in this isolation.
-One must adjust to the time and promptly avoid the danger.
-Stubborn perseverance in maintaining one's standpoint would lead to downfall.

-Six in the third place means:

-He splits with them.
-No blame.

-An individual finds himself in an evil environment to which he is committed by external ties.
-But he has an inner relationship with a superior man, and through this he attains the stability to free himself from the way of the inferior people around him.
-This brings him into opposition to them of course, but that is not wrong.

-Six in the fourth place means:

-The bed is split up to the skin.
-Misfortune.

-Here the disaster affects not only the resting place but even the occupant.
-No warning or other comment is added.
-Misfortune has reached its
-peak: it can no longer be warded off.

-Six in the fifth place means:

-A shoal of fishes.
-Favor comes through the court ladies.
-Everything acts to further.

-Here, in immediate proximity to the strong, light-giving principle at the top, the nature of the dark force undergoes a change.
-It no longer opposes the strong principle by means of intrigues but submits to its guidance.
-Indeed, as the head of the other weak lines, it leads all of these to the    strong line, just as a princess leads her maids-in-waiting like a shoal  of  fishes to her husband and thus gains his favor.
-Inasmuch as the lower  element  thus voluntarily places itself under the higher, it attains happiness  and  the higher also receives its due.
-Therefore all goes well.
-Nine at the top means:

-There is a large fruit still uneaten.
-The superior man receives a carriage.
-The house of the inferior man is split apart.

-Here the splitting apart reaches its end.
-When misfortune has spent itself, better times return.
-The seed of the good remains, and it is just     when the fruit falls to the ground that food sprouts anew from its seed.
-The superior man again attains influence and effectiveness.
-He is supported    by public opinion as if in a carriage.
-But the inferior man's wickedness   is visited upon himself.
-His house is split apart.
-A law of nature is at  work here.
-Evil is not destructive to the good alone but inevitably destroys  itself as well.
-For evil, which lives solely by negation, cannot continue  to exist on its own strength alone.
-The inferior man himself fares best when  held under control by a superior man.

-<a name="24"></a>
 24. Fu / Return (The Turning Point)
 -----------------------------------